 - The volcano art center to pick up local art for home.

-- A visit to the Thurston lava tube.
+- A hike through the Thurston lava tube.

 - An after sunset visit to the Jaggar museum to see the glow above the Halema’uma’u crater.

-2: More things to do in Volcano Village
+#2: More things to do in and around Volcano Village

 Besides visiting the park there are a few more local activities to be done in and around Volcano Village, such as a visit to the Akatsuka orchid garden or the local Volcano winery.
 You can find a complete list of all these activities in our article on things to do in Volcano Village.